stenvala/dp/labs/lab1/README.md

 This is the introduction for the first computer exercise return problem.

-The main program is in script main.m which should be at the end executable successfully by pressing F5.
+The main program is in script ''main.m'' which should be at the end executable successfully by pressing F5.
 The main program utilizes your general 2-D Laplace solver.

 You will develop Laplace solver with following properties